-Safe Tank Cleaning Procedures: Lifesaving Precautions You’ll Need to Take
+Lifesaving Precautions You’ll Need to Take for Safe Tank Cleaning Procedures

-After all, a Health and Safety Executive publication around hot work on small tanks and drums warns that “people have been killed or seriously injured” by explosions caused by welding or cutting a tank with flammables including vapour inside.
+After all, a publication from the Health and Safety Executive (HSE) on hot work involving small tanks and drums highlights a sobering reality: “people have been killed or seriously injured” by explosions caused when welding or cutting tanks that still contain flammable materials or vapours.

-While nothing – including this blog – comes close to the essential step of a full, well-researched and actioned risk assessment, a major consideration to be aware of here is a simple one: has the tank been fully, meticulously emptied for cleaning to begin.
+While nothing comes close to the essential step of a full, well-researched and actioned risk assessment, a major consideration to be aware of here is a simple one: has the tank been fully, meticulously emptied for cleaning to begin.

-It sounds like common sense but the risk of flammable materials, be they solid, liquid or vapour, being present is an immediate and substantial risk to anyone using tools inside the tank.
+It may seem like common sense, but the presence of flammable materials, whether solid, liquid, or vapour, poses an immediate and serious risk to anyone using tools inside the tank.

 Remember that remaining liquids may be heated by the work on the tank and can become explosive vapour.